Guides

 Summary

-The asset register should explain where every number came from.
+The register should explain where every number came from, not invent value.

-Track item name, jurisdiction category, site address, acquisition month or year, original or capitalized cost, quantity, owner RMV or user value when the official form asks for it, source document, and notes about disposal after the January 1 snapshot.
+Use one row per asset.
+Include: item description, jurisdiction category, site address, January 1 location note, acquisition month or year, original or capitalized cost, quantity, source document, disposal or move status, and jurisdiction notes.
+Add owner RMV or user-entered value only when the official local form asks the owner to supply that field.

 Evidence to keep

 Invoices, fixed asset exports, prior returns, depreciation schedules, photos, and county account notices can help reconstruct missing details before the deadline.
-Store the evidence reference next to the asset line.
+Store the evidence reference next to the asset line so the packet remains traceable.

-Do not use the register to invent market value, claim exemptions, allocate multi-site property, or make appeal arguments.
-Those are outside the packet-preparation lane.
+Do not use the register to invent market value, certify fair market value, claim exemptions, allocate multi-site property, handle leased or consigned property, or make appeal arguments.
+Those are outside the packet-preparation lane and should go to official instructions or a qualified professional.

 Common questions